UKSPF: background

 • Empower local leaders and communities

-To develop our local investment plan, we will work in partnership with councillors, MPs and local stakeholders including businesses and residents.
+While developing our local investment plan, we worked in partnership with councillors, MPs and local stakeholders including businesses and residents.

 Wider region

-The investment plan - whilst written at a Denbighshire delivery level - will also be aligned with a regional investment plan to show how we are working with neighbouring authorities - Anglesey, Gwynedd, Conwy, Flintshire and Wrexham - to share learning and best practise and identify areas for collaboration where greater benefits for residents may be delivered better across a wider geography.
+The investment plan - whilst written at a Denbighshire delivery level - will also be aligned with a regional investment plan to show how we are working with neighbouring authorities to share learning and best practise and identify areas for collaboration where greater benefits for residents may be delivered better across a wider geography.

 Powered by Levelling Up logo